KRC00112/taskflow/README.md

 Your API is now publicly reachable at `http://<YOUR_PUBLIC_IP>:3000`.

-### 7. Set Up CI/CD
+### 8. Set Up CI/CD

-To enable automatic deployment on every push to `main`, add the following secrets to your GitHub repository under Settings → Secrets and variables → Actions:
+To enable automatic deployment on every push to `main`, add the following secrets to your forked GitHub repository under Settings → Secrets and variables → Actions:

 | Secret | Value |
 |--------|-------|